-Cryptojacking is a new trick used to mine Cryptocurrencies on a user’s computer using their CPU resources in the background without their knowledge.
-Typically, the cybercriminal loads a script into the victim’s web browser which contains a unique site key to force the user to enrich them.
+Cryptojacking or malicious cryptomining is a new trick used to mine Cryptocurrencies on a user’s computer using their CPU resources in the background without their knowledge.
+Typically, the cybercriminal loads a script into the victim’s web browser, which contains a unique site key to force the user to enrich them.

-If you are struggling with a slow PC or internet connection, do not just blame the vendor or service provider yet because you may be a victim of a new trick used by the hackers called as browser Cryptojacking.
+If you are struggling with a slow PC or internet connection, do not just blame the vendor or service provider because you may be a victim of a new trick used by hackers called Browser Cryptojacking.

 The evolution of Cryptojacking is attributed to the soaring interest in Cryptocurrencies for the past few months.
 Look at Bitcoin for the past few months or so, and its value has gone up by more than 1,000%.
 This has attracted attention from hackers as well and so has given birth to dangerous practices such as Crytptojacking.